Druid: Christian historiography and hagiography

 The story of Vortigern, as reported by Nennius, gives one of the very few glimpses of possible druidic survival in Britain after the Roman arrival.
 He wrote that after being excommunicated by Germanus of Auxerre, the British leader Vortigern invited twelve druids to help him.

 In the lives of saints and martyrs, the druids are represented as magicians and diviners.
 In Adamnan's vita of Columba, two of them act as tutors to the daughters of Lóegaire mac Néill, the High King of Ireland, at the coming of Saint Patrick.
 They are represented as endeavouring to prevent the progress of Patrick and Saint Columba by raising clouds and mist.
-Before the battle of Culdremne (561 CE) a druid made an airbe drtiad ("fence of protection"?) round one of the armies, but what is precisely meant by the phrase is unclear.
+Before the battle of Culdremne (561 CE), a druid made an airbe drtiad ("fence of protection"?) around one of the armies, but what is precisely meant by that phrase is unclear.
 The Irish druids seem to have had a peculiar tonsure.
-The word druí is always used to render the Latin magus, and in one passage St Columba speaks of Christ as his druid.
-Similarly, a life of Saint Beuno states that when he died he had a vision of "all the saints and druids".
+The word druí is always used to render the Latin word magus, and in one passage, St Columba speaks of Jesus as his druid.
+Similarly, a life of Saint Beuno states that when he died, he had a vision of "all the saints and druids."

 Sulpicius Severus' vita of Martin of Tours relates how Martin encountered a peasant funeral, carrying the body in a winding sheet, which Martin mistook for some druidic rites of sacrifice, "because it was the custom of the Gallic rustics in their wretched folly to carry about through the fields the images of demons veiled with a white covering".
 So Martin halted the procession by raising his pectoral cross: "Upon this, the miserable creatures might have been seen at first to become stiff like rocks.
 Next, as they endeavoured, with every possible effort, to move forward, but were not able to take a step farther, they began to whirl themselves about in the most ridiculous fashion, until, not able any longer to sustain the weight, they set down the dead body."
 Then discovering his error, Martin raised his hand again to let them proceed: "Thus", the hagiographer points out, "he both compelled them to stand when he pleased, and permitted them to depart when he thought good."